 And when I feel myself outrunning another breakdown,

 And that’s what I’ll do.

-(Feel free to share this if you know someone else it might speak to.)
+Feel free to share this if you know someone else who might need to hear this.

 Related post: In this new season, can I bless you?

 Another post written by Savannah: The Voice of God, How Will You Know It?